raireyouja/Entrust/README.md

   99%    115
  100%    124 (longest request)
 ```
 We got 0 failed request with a speed of 0.028 ms/request, it returned requests at a lower rate of 36356.30 requests per second and the slowest request took 124ms.
-By incresing the Concurrency Level to 1020 or more the server fails and we got a timeout error message:
+By increasing the Concurrency Level to 1020 or more the server fails and we got a timeout error message:
 ```
 Benchmarking localhost (be patient)
 Completed 2000 requests